Skip to Content

 Lilac flowers have a mild, lemony taste and add a subtle floral note to salads and desserts.
 The blossoms also make lilac-flavored syrups and jellies.

 Marigold petals are known for their earthy and slightly citrusy flavor.
-They are commonly used in soups, salads, and as a colorful addition to rice dishes.
+They are commonly used in soups and salads and as a colorful addition to rice dishes.

-Calendula petals also have potential medicinal properties and are used in herbal medicines.
+Calendula petals (calendula officinalis) also have potential medicinal properties and are used in herbal medicines.

-Delicate and sweet, rose petals have been used for centuries to enhance the flavor and appearance of food and beverages.
-They are often used in desserts, like rose-petal jam, or crystallized for cake decorations.
+Delicate and sweet rose petals have been used for centuries to enhance the flavor and appearance of food and beverages.

 31 Secrets to Growing Roses